turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 - `Array` Used to store a collection of items/multiple values in a single variable
 - `Element` A single item stored in an array.
 An element can be of any data type
 - `Loops` A quick way to do something repeatedly
-- `Control Flow` The order in which the computer executes statements in a script.
-The order of execution can change whenever the computer runs across the (extremely frequent) structures that change the control flow, such as conditionals and loops
 - `Bracket Notation` How we access individual elements of an array.
 Either to express the element, or assign a new element

 <section class="call-to-action">